martinbean/martinbean.dev/_posts/2019-03-21-command-bus-in-laravel.md

 }
 ```

-If you have a larger application and you have multiple service providers for components or modules in your application, then you can call `Bus::map()` in each of those service providers to add mapping’s for that particular module’s commands and handlers:
+If you have a larger application and you have multiple service providers for components or modules in your application, then you can call `Bus::map()` in each of those service providers to add mappings for that particular module’s commands and handlers:

 ```php
 namespace App\Domain\Podcasts;